shivambhat45/starter/README.md

 ## Python Environment Setup

-Ensure the following is installed in your pyhton environment:
+Ensure the following is installed in your python environment:

 - Numpy - required for vectorized operations
 - Pytorch - required for automatic backpropagation over compute graphs (try installing the hardware accelerated version if possible)
-- Torchvision - required for downloading theimage datasets and pre-processing images when loading data
+- Torchvision - required for downloading the image datasets and pre-processing images when loading data
-- Matploitlib - required for plotting

 ## Pytorch Neural netowks